 MATH1031 is a Level I Mathematics course intended for students who are following programs of study in such areas as Medical Science, Biological Science, Food Science, Psychology and so forth.
 Students who study MATH1031 are very restricted in their choice of second year mathematics courses.

 See the course overview below.

 Assumed knowledge: A level of knowledge equivalent to achieving a mark of at least 60 in HSC Mathematics is assumed; students who have taken HSC General Mathematics will not have achieved this level.
-Such students are advised to complete an appropriate Bridging Course before the commencement of Semester 1.
-Otherwise, they are advised to seek the advise of the First Year Director.
+Such students are advised to complete an appropriate Bridging Course before the commencement of Term 1.
+Otherwise, they are advised to seek advice from the First Year Director.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.